A spatio-temporal random synthetic turbulent velocity field: The underlying Gaussian structure: Analysis of the temporal covariance structure of the embedded model

 We will eventually need the behavior of the function $F^{(N)}(\tau)$ at small argument $\tau\to 0$.
 An analytical expression of \eqref{eq:ExprFNIntegralst} can be computed using Mathematica which reads:

-To do so, we have to perform a development of the modified Bessel function of the second kind.
+To do so, we have to perform an {expansion} of the modified Bessel function of the second kind.
 We found the approach developed by \cite{SteKat24} very clear and convenient.
 Based on their equations (2) and (3), we write